centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 State Retention File
 --------------------

-This is the file that Centreon Engine will use for storing status, downtime, and comment information before it shuts down.
+This is the file that Centreon Engine will use for storing status information before it shuts down.
 When Centreon Engine is restarted it will use the information stored in this file for setting the initial states of services and hosts before it starts monitoring anything.

 =========== ===========================================================
 **Format**  state_retention_file=<file_name>